sparsha-2011/physical-ai-learning-journey/projects/omniglam-sdg/README.md

 ```

 ### Step 3 — Add the lipstick asset
 The lipstick FBX asset is not included due to licensing.
 Download a free lipstick model from [Sketchfab](https://sketchfab.com/search?q=lipstick&features=downloadable&price=free) (CC license) and place it in `assets/lipstick.fbx`.
-See `assets/README.md` for details.

 Convert FBX to USD in Isaac Sim Script Editor:
 ```python